 Inpatient acute care services for Medicare and Medicaid program beneficiaries and outpatient services for Medicare beneficiaries are paid at prospectively determined rates per discharge or outpatient service.
 These rates vary according to a patient classification system that is based on clinical, diagnostic, and other factors.
 Professional services for patient care are primarily paid based on a fee-for-services basis.
 Outpatient services for Medicaid beneficiaries and certain pass-through items related to Medicare beneficiaries are paid based on a cost reimbursement methodology or tentative rate, subject to certain limitations.
 The Center is reimbursed for these cost reimbursable items at a tentative rate, with final settlement determined after submission of annual cost reports by the Center and audits thereof by the program's fiscal intermediaries.
-Fiscal intermediaries have not audited the cost reports for the years ended December 31, 2021 and 2020.
+Fiscal intermediaries have not audited the cost reports for the years ended December 31, 2022 and 2021.
 In the opinion of management, adequate provision has been made for estimated settlements and potential adjustments resulting from audit and final settlements with third-party payors.
 Differences between the estimated and final settlements are recorded in the year of settlement.
-Included in the net patient service revenue for the years ended December 31, 2021 and 2020 is \$82,227 of net favorable adjustments and \$1,567,660 of net unfavorable adjustments, respectively, for third-party payor settlements relating to previous years' estimates or changes in estimates.
+Included in the net patient service revenue for the year ended December 31, 2021 is \$82,227 of net favorable adjustments, for third-party payor settlements relating to previous years' estimates or changes in estimates.
+There were no adjustments for settlements for the year ended December 31, 2022.

-Net revenue from the Medicare and Medicaid programs for the years ended December 31, 2021 and 2020 constitutes 54% and 58%, respectively, of the Center's net patient service revenue.
+Net revenue from the Medicare and Medicaid programs for the years ended December 31, 2022 and 2021 constitutes 53% and 54%, respectively, of the Center's net patient service revenue.
 Laws and regulations governing the Medicare and Medicaid programs are complex and subject to interpretation.
 As a result, there is at least a reasonable possibility that recorded estimates will change by a material amount in the near term.
 The Center believes that it is in compliance with all applicable laws and regulations and is not aware of any pending investigations.
 Compliance with such laws and regulations can be subject to future government review and interpretation as well as significant regulatory actions including fines, penalties, and exclusion from the Medicare and Medicaid programs.